-WorkSource Skill Development Activities

-average number of skill development activities offered by WorkSource that EOP participants took part in

-2,000 workshops attended coaching appointments with WorkSource Career Specialists

-Each of the nine EOP partner projects provides a combination of services to specific populations.
+WorkSource Skill Development Activities average number of skill development activities offered by WorkSource that EOP participants took part in workshops attended coaching appointments with WorkSource Career Specialists participants started occupational training programs (24% of those enrolled in the program) The Economic Opportunity Program Model Each of the nine EOP partner projects provides a combination of services to specific populations.
 When customers, like Heather, are ready for occupational training or employment, EOP staff help them develop a career plan and introduce them to WorkSource Portland Metro job seeker services.
 This enables partner organizations, like OTI to focus on their strengths while tapping the strengths of the public workforce system.